sadhiqali/Product-Management/What-is-Product-Management.md

 # Product Management
 Product Management is creation of a business structure strategy that supports and manages all the activies related to building, shipping, marketing and selling a product.
 Product managers are responsible for building and bringing products to market.
-They are the organizational muscle that ensures developers, management, and stakeholders are all moving the product forward
-Providing necessary support to client/customers and stakeholders Providing insights for improvements based on market demand to improve business goals Involves in Product development, product market launch and continual Product support & Improvements
+They are the organizational muscle that ensures developers, management, and stakeholders are all moving the product forward.
+Providing necessary support to client/customers and stakeholders.
+Providing insights for improvements based on market demand to improve business goals.
+Involves in Product development, product market launch and continual Product support & Improvements

 ## Objectives of Product Managers
 - Vision (Why): Build Products, Goals, Customer Benefits